SammyBoPeng/Fullstack-Open-submit/part0/0_4_newNoteDiagram.md

     browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note
     activate server

-    Note right of browser: The browser submits the new note data to the server
+    Note right of browser: The browser submits the JSON dat of the new note to the server

     server-->>browser: URL redirect
     deactivate server